Couples & Coins

 This site contains affiliate links.
 If you click through and make a purchase or sign up, we may earn a commission at no extra cost to you.
 We only recommend products we genuinely believe in.

 Managing money as a couple is one of the biggest challenges in any relationship.
-In fact, financial disagreements are the #1 predictor of divorce according to multiple studies.
+Financial disagreements are the #1 predictor of divorce according to multiple studies.
 The good news?
-The right budgeting app can make it dramatically easier.
+The right budgeting app can make it dramatically easier — giving you shared visibility, automated tracking, and a framework for the money conversations that actually matter.

 We spent 3 months testing 12 different budgeting apps as a couple.
-Here are our top picks for 2026.
+We linked real bank accounts, tracked real spending, and argued over real budget categories (yes, "eating out" and "groceries" are different).
+Here are our 7 top picks for 2026, ranked by how well they work for two people managing money together.

 What We Looked For